tiagosomda/carlos-fernando-damasceno-memorial/src/content/en/homepage/virtual-wall.md

 ---

 The family also welcomes stories, photos, and videos celebrating Carlos’s life.
+- you can share it at the comment section below
 - otherwise, you may send it to us at: **memories@fernandodamasceno.com**

-(you can comment as a guest, no need to login)